msg-byu/getting-started/README.md

 ls
 ```

 You should see the repository file name listed.
-If not get to that
+If not, navigate to that
-point then use:
+level.
+Then use:

 ```
-docker cp trial:'git_repo' .
+docker cp my_container:'git_repo' .
 ```

 When this is done you will have a new folder in your repository called